 Security is a shared responsibility between the providers and the organizations that use them, which means companies are crying out for cloud professionals with security specialization who can leverage the cloud security tools offered by AWS.
 This is a trend that is only going to increase.

 On the lookout for your next great AWS job?

 Upload your resume and we’ll get to work finding the perfect match for your skills, experience, and ambitions.
 Find fantastic AWS roles without lifting a finger.

-In our AWS Market Trends and Salary Survey, DevOps was ranked as the top technical skill for budding AWS professionals to have in 2020.
+In our AWS Market Trends and Salary Survey, DevOps was ranked as the top technical skill for budding AWS professionals to have on their resume.